 The archive consists of personal documents relating to Gino Luzzatto (1878–1964), professor in Ca’ Foscari before and after the Second World War and pioneer of Economic History in Italy.
 These digital collections present a selection of papers extracted from the archive donated to Istituto di Storia Economica in 1965.

-The Law School of the University of Padova presents a selection of works from the Law Library, bringing important texts on subjects of law, history and philosophy of law to a wider public.
+The Law School of the University of Padua presents a selection of works from the Law Library, bringing important texts on subjects of law, history and philosophy of law to a wider public.

 The Biblioteca Elettronica di Linguistica e Filologia (“Electronic Library of Linguistics and Philology”) presents complete digitised copies of a selection of antique and modern publications on questions of language and linguistics, Italian dialects in particular.
 The original volumes are held in the Maldura Library and the Legnaro Archive (NAL, or Nuovo Archivio di Legnaro).
 Some of these works were part of a bequest from Prof. Giovan Battista Pellegrini (1921–2007).